pulumi/pulumi-aws/README.md

 ### Serverless Functions

-The `aws.serverless.Function` class allows you to create an AWS lambda function directly out of a JavaScript/TypeScript function object of the right signature.
+The `aws.lambda.CallbackFunction` class allows you to create an AWS lambda function directly out of a JavaScript/TypeScript function object of the right signature.
 This allows a Pulumi program to simply define a lambda using a simple lambda in the language of choice, while having Pulumi itself do the appropriate transformation into the final AWS Lambda resource.